 Our aim is to provide a transparent account of progress against the Unilever Sustainable Living Plan through engaging, insightful and evidence-based reporting.

-Our online reporting details performance against our Unilever Sustainable Living Plan (USLP) targets for the period 1 January to 31 December 2017 (except where indicated otherwise).
+Our reporting covers the period 1 January to 31 December 2019 (except where indicated otherwise).

-Many Unilever operating companies around the world also produce their own country specific content describing their actions in support of the Unilever Sustainable Living Plan.
-Please visit local websites for more.
+Some Unilever operating companies around the world also produce their own country-specific content describing their actions in support of the Unilever Sustainable Living Plan.
+Please visit local websites for more information.

 Our reporting is aimed at a broad range of audiences, including:

-- Specialists audiences, such as NGOs, investors, analysts, governments and opinion former, who are typically interested in our performance, strategy, policies and targets.
+- specialist audiences, such as investors, analysts, NGOs, governments and opinion formers, who are typically interested in more technical sustainability information

-- Generalists audiences, such as employees, job seekers and consumers, who are interested in content relating to their personal interests.
+- generalist audiences, such as employees, job seekers and citizens, who are interested in content relating to their personal interests.

 Understanding our sustainability impacts and priorities enables us to address the sustainability issues that matter most to our business strategy and to our stakeholders.
-It also allows us to tailor our reporting so it is aligned with audiences’ interests and needs.
+It also allows us to tailor our reporting so it’s aligned with audiences’ interests and needs.
 See Defining our materiality process for further information.

 We are a signatory to the UN Global Compact principles.
 We provide an annual update in our Communication on Progress on how we are living out the Compact’s ten principles on human rights, labour, environment and anti-corruption in our everyday business operations.
-We also report on our sustainability governance and leadership, including ways in which we support broader UN goals.
+We also report on our sustainability governance and leadership.

 Boundaries and scope